MangoFalls/ARTICLES/004(Eng)_OptimizingTemplates.md

 Below, we’ll look at a few ways to tackle these issues by organizing our code and project files efficiently.

-# Approach 1: Defining Templates in Header Files
+# Approach 1: Placing Templates in Header Files

 Templates behave a bit differently from regular entities.